swigof/Bnuuy-Deliverance/README.md

     * on separate channels?
 * simple opening cinematic
 * add collision/grounding flag to basic movement routine
-* only calc collision if tile changes? prev vs new hitbox coords/tiles? just store old in entity, new in global?
-* put get_edge_tile_type into tilespace to optimize it? would still be 16bit.
 * make conversion operation #defines / inlines
 * automate level/tilemap builds
 * add horizontal scrolling